|

 more feeds, and a viewer manages entries once produced and shows

 them to some user.
-A given lektor-dir
+A given lektor-dir can have multiple fetchers

 and multiple viewers operating on it.